-- (48) Where a student who has made a disclosure or formal report also wishes to report a matter to the police, the University will offer support to the student in that process. - (49) Where a student has made a formal report involving a sexual misconduct allegation against a student to the University and the police, the University in its discretion may decide to defer or temporarily suspend its internal process while the police investigation or legal proceeding takes place.
-If it is decided to proceed with a concurrent process, the University will proceed with care so as not to prejudice the criminal proceeding/process. - (50) Deferral or suspension of a University investigation does not prevent the University from taking interim measures in accordance with Section 8.
+(48) Where a student who has made a disclosure or formal report also wishes to report a matter to the police, the University will offer support to the student in that process.

+(49) Where a student has made a formal report involving a sexual misconduct allegation against a student to the University and the police, the University in its discretion may decide to defer or temporarily suspend its internal process while the police investigation or legal proceeding takes place.
+If it is decided to proceed with a concurrent process, the University will proceed with care so as not to prejudice the criminal proceeding / process.